JosieOnGit/Luniks/A Guide to Everything Luniks.md

 Lastly, three lists are present: \
 - **List of historic events**: This list discusses the brief history of how modern Luniks came to be, going over where the timeline from our real world deviated and how Luniks quickly became habitable for modern human life.
 - **List of notable names**: This list mentions various company names, that might frequently appear throughout all stories.
-- **List of notable people** (Subject to extraction and folder division): This list is the most important, and is also frequently updated, as this contains all the existing characters (As well as drafted and yet unused characters), with a brief description of their appearance, but especially the roles they have in the story they are included in.
+- **List of notable people**: This folder has been extracted, and now serves as a diversion document that leads to the respective character lists of all the stories that have been made so far.

 # Languages
 **Luniks** is also home to various languages, and in this folder, three of those languages (which are constructed and hand-made), are described.